NSR9/Extensive-Vision-AI/Assignment_4/Part 1/Readme.md

 	∂E_total/∂a_h1 = (a_o1 - t1)*a_o1*(1 - a_o1)*w5 + (a_o2 - t2)*a_o2*(1 - a_o2)*w7
 	∂E_total/∂a_h2 = (a_o1 - t1)*a_o1*(1 - a_o1)*w6 + (a_o2 - t2)*a_o2*(1 - a_o2)*w8

+        #Similarly these are the gradients of loss w.r.t w1, w2, w3, w4
 	∂E_total/∂w1 = ∂E_total/∂a_h1*∂a_h1/∂h1*∂h1/∂w1
 	∂E_total/∂w2 = ∂E_total/∂a_h1*∂a_h1/∂h1*∂h1/∂w2
 	∂E_total/∂w3 = ∂E_total/∂a_h2*∂a_h2/∂h2*∂h2/∂w3